How to Fix WIFI Icon is Missing on Windows 11?

 Reinstall WiFi Drivers

-As we have mentioned above earlier, one of the reasons you might be missing the WiFi icon is when you do not have the required drivers installed on your computer.
-In addition to that, if the WiFi drivers installed aren’t functioning properly, you won’t be seeing a WiFi icon on your taskbar.
+As mentioned earlier, one of the reasons you might be missing the WiFi icon is when you do not have the required drivers installed on your computer.
+Additionally, if the WiFi drivers installed aren’t functioning properly, you won’t see a WiFi icon on your taskbar.
 To resolve this issue, you will have to reinstall the WiFi drivers on your computer.

-As it turns out, there are actually two ways you can go around this.
+As it turns out, there are actually two ways you can go about this.
 First, you can uninstall the drivers and then have Windows install the required drivers automatically.
-While that is an easy process because it is automatically done by Windows, there’s a catch however.
-The caveat being, in some cases, the drivers installed by Windows may not be appropriate for your wireless dongle/card which can cause compatibility issues and thus the WiFi will not work on your system.
+While this is an easy process because it is automatically done by Windows, there’s a catch.
+The caveat is that, in some cases, the drivers installed by Windows may not be appropriate for your wireless dongle/card, which can cause compatibility issues, and thus the WiFi will not work on your system.
 This is where the second method comes in.

 The second way of installing the WiFi drivers would be to head to your manufacturer’s website and download the latest version available for your device.
-This certainly is a more manual approach, however, this eliminates any possibilities of there being any compatibility issues with the drivers which is why we recommend going with the second approach.
-With that said, let us get started and show you how to do this:
+This certainly is a more manual approach, but it eliminates any possibilities of compatibility issues with the drivers, which is why we recommend going with the second approach.

 1. First of all, open up the Device Manager by searching for it in the Start Menu.